-By insisting “okayness” during personal challenges (break ups, my sexual assault, my father’s passing, that shocking business betrayal etc…) I was not tending properly to the healing of my inner self.
+By insisting “okayness” during tough times (break ups, my sexual assault, my father’s passing, that shocking business betrayal etc…) I was not tending properly to the healing of my inner self.

-Plus, many research studies support how when you begin talking about your emotions, you leave the “fight and flight” animal instinct part of your brain – and begin to tap into your neocortex – where rational thinking and helpful insights can be found.
-I call this “adding insight to injury” – and it’s a powerful healing agent.
+Plus, many research studies support how when you begin talking about your emotions, you leave the “fight and flight” animal instinct part of your brain.
+You then tap into your neocortex – where rational thinking and helpful insights can be found.

 Insight enables you make sure you don’t allow negative beliefs to get permanently set in your thinking – just the same way you wouldn’t want fractured bones to be permanently set into place.

-When my son was younger, he’d sometime kicks and punch when he was upset.
-I’d tell him: “Don’t kick – say how you feel!
-Use your words!
-Use your words!”
+When my son was younger, he’d sometime kick and punch when he was upset.

 Whatever the scientific reason for my son’s shift from chaotic to calm, I’ve witnessed the magic which happens when my my son takes the time to share his truth out loud.

-Truth be told – I wasn’t sure who to trust with knowing my big secret: I am not perfect!
+I wasn’t sure who to trust with knowing my big secret: